vsingh2003/Vishaldeep_Singh_Portfolio/README.md

 My Role:

-Developed a complete game loop handling player turns, win detection, and draw scenarios Used lists, Boolean expressions, and modular functions for smooth gameplay Applied conditionals, loops, and function design to reinforce core programming skills Implemented logic to check winning combinations across rows, columns, and diagonal
+Developed the game loop to manage turns, wins, and draws

+Used lists and Boolean logic for tracking moves and outcomes

+Structured gameplay using clean, reusable functions

 ---